Adrenal fatigue HPA axis dysregulation natural support strategies diagram

 Quick Answer

 When stress becomes chronic, signalling along the HPA axis may become dysregulated.
-This does not mean the adrenal glands “fail,” but rather that communication between the brain and adrenal glands becomes inefficient, leading to symptoms commonly labelled as adrenal fatigue (3).
+As described by Bruce McEwen in the concept of allostatic load, this does not mean the adrenal glands “fail,” but rather that communication between the hypothalamus, anterior pituitary gland, and adrenal cortex becomes inefficient, leading to symptoms commonly labelled as adrenal fatigue (3, 14).

 Signs Your Adrenals May Need Support